dogweather/forkful/content/en/php/good-coding-practices/logging.md

 weight: 17
 ---

-## What & Why?

-Logging is basically akin to keeping a diary for your code; it's the act of recording events, errors, and other significant data points that happen when your application runs.
-Programmers do it to keep track of what's happening under the hood, debug problems, and maintain an audit trail for later analysis or compliance purposes.

 ## How to:
 PHP comes with a built-in error logging function that's easy to use.
 Just pop `error_log()` into your code to send a message to your server logs.
 You can also customize it to write to a specific file.

 ```php